 Ask participants what their goals are for the project.
+Explain clearly what the project will NOT include, such as infrastructure, roads, engineering, or actual physical mitigation improvements.
 Sample discussion questions may include:

 - 1. "What is your definition of success for this project?" - 2.
 "What is most important to you that we achieve in this project?" - b.
 Timeline.
 Discuss project schedule and identify any potential constraints.